Sarah Lunnie is a dramaturg.

 During her time in Louisville, Sarah also produced audio plays for very small audiences with sound designer Stowe Nelson under the moniker Telephonic Literary Union, and the Kentucky Foundation for Women awarded her a grant to support her fiction writing.

-She has worked as a dramaturg at Actors Theatre of Louisville, Ars Nova, the Bushwick Starr, Clubbed Thumb, Denver Center Theatre Company, the Kennedy Center for the Performing Arts, The Lark, Ma-Yi Theater Company, Montana Repertory Theatre, New Dramatists, New York Theatre Workshop, the O’Neill National Playwrights Conference, the Baltic Playwrights Conference (Estonia), Playwrights Horizons, SPACE on Ryder Farm, and on Broadway.
+She has worked as a dramaturg at Actors Theatre of Louisville, Ars Nova, the Bushwick Starr, Clubbed Thumb, Denver Center Theatre Company, the Kennedy Center for the Performing Arts, The Lark, Ma-Yi Theater Company, Montana Repertory Theatre, New Dramatists, New York Theatre Workshop, the O’Neill National Playwrights Conference, the Baltic Playwrights Conference (Estonia), Playwrights Horizons, SPACE on Ryder Farm, the WildWind Performance Lab at Texas Tech, and on Broadway.
 She teaches in the Department of Dramatic Writing at NYU’s Tisch School of the Arts and is a graduate of Boston College, where she studied theater and creative writing.

 She lives in Brooklyn with her husband, Josh, and a sweet dog named Carla.

 You can learn more about Sarah’s current projects here.